wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/04-what-is-openapi-and-why-should-use-it.md

-The OpenAPI document defines a standard and programming language-agnostic interface description for web APIs.
-It allows both humans and computers to discover and understand the capabilities of a service without having to access to source code, additional documentation, or inspection of network traffic.
+OpenAPI defines a standard and programming language-agnostic interface description for web APIs.
+It allows both humans and computers to discover and understand the capabilities of a service without having to access to source code, additional documentation, or inspect network traffic.

 ![OpenAPI][image-01]

-From web API consumers' point of view, with the OpenAPI document, they understand and communicate with the web APIs with spending minimum efforts for implementation.
+Using an OpenAPI document describing a web API, the consumer can understand and communicate with the web API with minimal effort.

-The VanArsdel fusion development team is not limited to creating custom connectors from web APIs hosted in [Azure API Management][az apim].
 A custom connector can be created for any web API as long as it's properly described by an OpenAPI document.
+That means the VanArsdel fusion development team is not limited to creating custom connectors for their Power Apps applications from web APIs hosted in [Azure API Management][az apim].

-## What Does OpenAPI Document Do? ##
+## What does OpenAPI document do? ##

-As the OpenAPI document is a contract, the consumer doesn't have to know its actual implementation.
-Therefore, the consumer side can quickly build their application without having dependencies on the web API side.
+The OpenAPI document specifies a contract of the surface area of the web API.
+It abstracts the actual implementation specifics away from the consumer of the API.
+That means you can quickly build your application by knowing what methods to call and what they will return without having to worry about how those methods are invoked.

 In the previous unit you used [Azure API Management][az apim] to create a custom connector.
 By doing so, you also created a dependency on Azure API Management.
 In other words, if any change occurs on Azure API Management, your custom connector must be updated to reflect the change.

 With the OpenAPI document, you don't have to know where the API is located or whether it's running, because the document contains all the information you need.

-Therefore, you can instantly create a custom connector with this OpenAPI document.
+Power Apps lets you instantly create a custom connector with this OpenAPI document.

 ![Many Ways Creating Custom Connector][image-02]